sombriks/enterprise-kotlin-handbook/docs/0015-databases.md

 create table friends(name text);
 ```

-This table represents exactly what we requested, although it is quite poorly
+This table represents exactly what we requested, although it is horribly, poorly
 designed.

-- If we have wo friends with the same name, we end up with no easy way to
+- If we have two friends with the same name, we end up with no easy way to
   differentiate one from another.
 - I don't know when i inserted that friend in my database.
 - Extra information about the friend (phone, email, address, for example) would
-  be good.
+  be nice to have.

 We can recreate our table to fix those problems i just invented: